tamton-aquib/ice/README.md

 # Ice
-A command line utility to help with simple stuff in CTFs. <br />
+[Ice](https://gameofthrones.fandom.com/wiki/Ice) is a command line utility to help with simple stuff in CTFs. <br />
 Extracted from [graveyard](https://github.com/tamton-aquib/graveyard)

 ### Includes